 Other possibilities for obtaining a residence and work permit

-In some cases, the Danish Agency for Labour Retention and International Recruitment will obtain a statement from the relevant branch organisation or regional labour market council in order to process an application.
+In connection with processing your application the Danish Agency for Labour Market and Recruitment may obtain a statement from the relevant branch organisation or regional labour market council in order to process an application.

 Read more about authorisation for foreign-trained doctors on the website of the Danish Health and Medicines Authority (new window)